mininet/mininet.github.com/source/_posts/2013-06-03-automating-controller-startup.markdown

 controllers={ 'pox': POX }
 ```

 With this class saved into `pox.py`, you can now do the following:

     sudo mn --custom pox.py --controller pox

-Additionally you can use the custom class in your Mininet scripts
+Additionally you can use the custom class in your Mininet scripts:

 ```python

 #!/usr/bin/python

 from mininet.log import setLogLevel